direktiv/function-builder/README.md

     env: ["HELLO=world", "VALUE={{ .Hello }}"]
 ```

-If a command generates a JSON output file it can be set as the response for this command.
+If a command generates a JSON output file it can be set as the response for this command using the `ouput` attribute.
 At the end of the command the action builder will read this file and uses it as the response for this command.

 ```yaml
 - action: exec